 In response, SJI awarded grants through a special Request for Applications (RFA) process in FY 2023.
-The purpose of these grants is to further improve state court efforts in addressing child abuse and neglect.
-The projects will enhance state and local court ability to handle challenging cases, and better serve youth and their families.
-The projects are also addressing one or more of the following key principles:
+The purpose of these grants was to further improve state court efforts in addressing child abuse and neglect.
+The projects enhanced state and local court ability to handle challenging cases, and better serve youth and their families.
+The projects also addressed one or more of the following key principles: